CISecurity/ControlsAssessmentSpecification/control-16/control-16.8.rst

 .. list-table::

 	* - **Metric**
-	  - What percentage of accounts are associated with at least one business process or ownership?
+	  - | The percentage of productions systems with an existing
+	  - | non-production system
 	* - **Calculation**
-	  - :code:`M6 / M2`
+	  - :code:`M2 / M1`

 .. history
 .. authors